God's Sustaining Power

 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father,

-."
+but by me."
 (John 14: 1-6)

 Paul tells us in 2 Corinthians 12: 9 that God assures us that " My grace is sufficient for thee."